Hummelt/Capstone-Project/README.md

 ## Prepare Data

-The following steps have been processed in this analysis:
+Steps that have been processed in this analysis:

 - Understanding the dataset
 - Checking for missing values